drinkcoffee101/react_monsters_rolodex/README.md

 # Monsters Rolodex
-This is the 1st app built follwing the ['Complete React Developer in 2020'](https://www.youtube.com/watch?v=7CqJlxBYj-M) course held through Udemy
+This is the 1st app built follwing the ['Complete React Developer in 2020'](https://www.youtube.com/watch?v=7CqJlxBYj-M) course held through Udemy.
+The app simply filters users by name.

 ### Technologies Used
 #### Back-end